(A History of) The Harlem chapter of the Congress of Racial Equality

 Who were the leaders, who were the members, and how large was the chapter?
 What were the main campaigns?
 How did Harlem CORE operate day to day in terms of administration?
 How did their work affect the city, Harlem and themselves in the long term?
 What were the consequences, what were the rewards?

 My research makes use of newspaper articles, periodicals, CORE documents,different books on the movement(s) and the scholarship of other CORE researchers (shout out to Dr. Brian Purnell).
 I have also done several oral history interviews with former members of CORE and Harlem CORE, including neighbors of mine from the Lower East Side.
 My father was a member, as well, which is what brought about my initial interest.

-About the author: I am currently a grad student finishing my M.A.
-The goal is to get a PhD.
+About the author: I am currently working towards getting a PhD.
 I'm a former McNair Scholar and CUNY Pipeline Fellow.
 My B.A. is in Media.
 My video and other multi-media work can be seen here.

 contact - firstname.lastname@example.org

 *note - This site is currently being used by the people responsible for developing Omeka, the Center for History and New Media at George Mason University, as a teaching tool to point out the possibilities of using Omeka to create digital archives.
 I'm hoping that someone will do the same not for all the other CORE chapters across the country but for other such organizations such as SNCC, the Black Panthers, Young Lords and the Organization of Afro-American Unity, among others.
 Go for yours...